maswindo/GenAIAssistant/EnhanceResumeXFactorREADME.md

 Impact: Increased flexibility for users to work on different resumes, making it easier to update and tailor multiple versions for various job applications.

+7. X-Factor Suggestions

+Description: An "X-Factor" feature has been added to help users differentiate themselves from other candidates.
+The X-Factor suggests unique skills, projects, or experiences that can make a resume stand out.

+Impact: Users receive tailored suggestions for unique differentiators, making their resumes more compelling and helping them stand out in a competitive job market.

 Updated Workflow

 User Authentication: Users must log in to access their saved resumes.